Alireza867599/CN_CHomeworks_3/README.md

             int waitCycles: The number of cycles the packet waits before transmission. int total: The total number of cycles for packet processing.

 Initialization:
         Assigns all provided parameters to the corresponding member variables.
         Sets default values for omitted parameters (e.g., bgpHeader is not used here).

-    Destructor

-    Packet::~Packet()
-    {
-        delete tcpHeader;
-        delete dataLinkHeader;
-    }

-        Purpose: Cleans up dynamically allocated memory to avoid memory leaks.
+Purpose of deconstructor: Cleans up dynamically allocated memory to avoid memory leaks.
         Behavior:
             Deletes tcpHeader and dataLinkHeader, which were allocated dynamically. ipHeader and bgpHeader are commented out, indicating they are not used in this configuration.